-John McCalla-Leacy Head of Global FSG KPMG International and Partner.
-KPMG in the UK

-John has more than 20 years of experience in senior and leadership roles at KPMG, and is a strong external advocate for the 'S' in ESG driving inclusion, diversity, and social equality outside of the firm.
+John McCalla-Leacy Head of Global ESG KPMG International and Partner, KPMG in the UK John has more than 20 years of experience in senior and leadership roles at KPMG, and is a strong external advocate for the 'S' in ESG driving inclusion, diversity, and social equality outside of the firm.
 John is very experienced in leading rapid, complex change.
 He is a former senior leader within KPMG's Global Center of Excellence Mergers & Acquisitions team.
 To date, he has led both the overall and technology aspects of some of the largest multi-billion-dollar client mergers, acquisitions and divestments that KPMG has ever supported across multiple sectors and geographies.
 John focuses on inspiring and driving rapid ESGrelated change for KPMG firms and their clients.

-Jennifer Shulman Global Lead for the ESG Advisory Hub, KPMG International and Partner.
-KPMG in Canada

-Jennifer works at the intersection of economics. finance and ESG.
-She has more than 20 years of experience helping clients with complex economic analyses, value and cost/benefit issues in multiple settings, including ESG strategy and business transformation, ESG measurement and impact analysis, and ESG reporting.
+Jennifer Shulman Global Lead for the ESG Advisory Hub, KPMG International and Partner, KPMG in Canada Jennifer works at the intersection of economics, finance and ESG.
+She has more than 20 years of experience helping clients with complex economic analyses, value and cost/ benefit issues in multiple settings, including ESG strategy and business transformation, ESG measurement and impact analysis, and ESG reporting.
 Jennifer helps clients with multiple stakeholders to develop and implement funding and costing methodologies and strategies, thereby bringing together elements of economics, statistical modeling, cost accounting, and game theory.

-Richard Threlfall Head of Global Infrastructure.
-Government and Healthcare.
-KPMG International

-Richard is Global Head of Infrastructure Government and Healthcare.
+Richard Threlfall Head of Global Infrastructure, Government and Healthcare, KPMG International Richard is Global Head of Infrastructure, Government and Healthcare.
 He has almost 30 years of experience in policy, governance, strategy and financing, advising both public and private sector clients in the UK and overseas.

-Richard has an extensive network of contacts. across the infrastructure, transport, utility and construction markets and the related political. financial and legal communities, in the UK and internationally.
-He has a long-standing reputation for leading clients through complex and politically high-profile transactions and providing strategic. financial and governance advice.
+Richard has an extensive network of contacts across the infrastructure, transport, utility and construction markets and the related political, financial and legal communities, in the UK and internationally.
+He has a long-standing reputation for leading clients through complex and politically high-profile transactions and providing strategic, financial and governance advice.
 Richard is Chair of the International Coalition for Sustainable Infrastructure, and KPMG's representative on the World Business Council for Sustainable Development.

-Executive summary

-of G250 companies report on sustainability or ESG matters

-of the G250 acknowledge climate change as a risk to their business biodiversity loss form the most commonly used anchors for sustainability reporting
+Executive summary of G250 companies report on sustainability or ESG matters 64% of the G250 acknowledge climate change as a risk to their business of the G250 acknowledge social elements as a risk to their business, with Western Europe as the leading region of N100 companies identify material ESG topics

-Less than half of companies report on
+biodiversity loss

 GRI, TCFD and SDGs

+form the most commonly used anchors for sustainability reporting

-TCFD adoption nearly doubled in 2 years, going from
+TCFD adoption nearly doubled in 2 years, going from 37% to 61%

 among the G250

-of N100 companies identify material ESG topics